Maria-Wiatr/Report_AWSD/README.md

 | **Data Warehouse Load Pipeline** | Loads validated staging data into the dimensional model; generates surrogate keys and resolves foreign keys |
 | **Failure Notification Pipeline** | Sends an automated alert if any pipeline fails — enables early issue detection without manual monitoring |

+The semantic model sits on top of the data warehouse and prepares the data for reporting in Power BI.
+It follows a star schema, with the incident fact table connected to the main analytical dimensions used throughout the report.

 <img width="949" height="345" alt="image" src="https://github.com/user-attachments/assets/63ff3cce-ffc6-4908-b238-2dfe8ae92cc9" />